KehilaLinks

 Additional Information

-Watch Ezra's Interview
+Watch Ezra's Interview.

-Read an article about Ezra's journey
+Read an article about Ezra's journey.

-Read a transcript of the interview
+Read a transcript of Ezra's interview.

 Interviews with Survivors Getzel and Gerry Steinberg

-Getzel (George) Steinberg was born in Mlynov in about 1907, son of Anshel Steinberg and Chana Malka (Lerner).
+Getzel (George) Steinberg was born in Mervits in about 1907, son of Anshel Steinberg and Chana Malka (Lerner).
 He had four brothers and two sisters.
 When his father Anshel died suddenly from a cut on his hand following WWI, Getzel had to grow up fast.
-His moved into his father's occupation as a cattle dealer, which gave him a network of contacts that helped him, his wife, Pesia (Wurtzel), and his son Zelig (Gerry) survive the Shoah.
-In these interviews, Getzel and Zelig share their memories of Mlynov and their amazing survival storo.
-Getzel, Pesia, and Zelig all survived, along with Getzel's sister, Bunia (Steinberg) Upstein.
+He moved into his father's occupation as a cattle dealer, which gave him a network of contacts that helped him, his wife, Pesia (Wurtzel), and his son Zelig (Gerry) Steinbreg survive the Shoah.

 Compiled by Howard I. Schwartz

-Copyright © 2019 Howard I. Schwartz
+Copyright © 2021 Howard I. Schwartz, PhD

 Webpage Design by Howard I. Schwartz